fnc12/sqlite_orm/README.md

     std::string firstName;
     std::string lastName;
     int birthDate;
-    std::string imageUrl;
+    std::shared_ptr<std::string> imageUrl;
     int typeId;
-}
+};

 ```

-So we have database with predefined schema like `CREATE TABLE users (id integer primary key autoincrement, first_name text not null, last_name text not null, birth_date integer not null, image_url text not null, type_id integer not null)`
+So we have database with predefined schema like `CREATE TABLE users (id integer primary key autoincrement, first_name text not null, last_name text not null, birth_date integer not null, image_url text, type_id integer not null)`

 Now we tell `sqlite_orm` library about schema and provide database filename.
 We create `storage` service object that has CRUD interface.
 Also we create every table and every column.
 All code is intuitive and minimalistic.